 Modifying Parenting Time

 After the court renders its final judgment regarding the parties’ divorce, a party can request to alter the terms of an order—such as one for child custody, alimony, or child support—in a modification.
-Under Michigan law, modifying an established court order after the court issues its final judgment for divorce requires proof that “proper cause” or a “change of circumstances” occurred, justifying the court in altering the terms of its order.
-A party seeking to modify a parenting time arrangement must prove that either of those standards applies before the court can reevaluate the child’s best interests.
+Under Michigan law, modifying an established court order after the court issues its final judgment for divorce requires proof that “proper cause” or a “change of circumstances” occurred, justifying the court in altering the change parenting time of its order.

 For example, a party seeking to modify their parenting time arrangement may want to alter or remove certain conditions, such as drug testing, supervised visits, or counseling.
 In such cases, courts have applied a more flexible standard for modifying or terminating a condition that no longer serves the best interests of the child.

-Proper Cause and Change of Circumstances
+Proper Cause and Change of Circumstances to Change Parenting Time

 The standard for modifying a parenting time order involves proof by a preponderance of the evidence that either a proper cause or change of circumstances occurred since the time the court rendered its final judgment.